Amy K. Cooper, CPA, CFE, CGMA, MPAcc

 How do you see yourself participating in shaping the future of the accounting profession?

-I am very lucky that I get to work with the future of the accounting profession every day.
+I love accounting and I love teaching – I am very lucky that I get to combine these two passions in my job.
+I get to work with the future of the accounting profession every day.
 I teach the first 2 principles of accounting classes and the first intermediate accounting class.
 Many times, I have students who continue in all 3 of those classes so I have a real opportunity to get to know them, help them figure out what they might want to do, and encourage them to see all the many possibilities an accounting degree offers.
-I serve as the faculty advisor for the student accounting organization, GAAP (Great Alaska Accounting People) and for the VITA, the IRS Volunteer Income Tax Assistance Program.
+Because I am the faculty advisor for GAAP and for VITA, the IRS Volunteer Income Tax Assistance Program, I able to work with the students outside of the classroom and get to know them better.
 I see every day the energy and enthusiasm these students have and I’m very excited about the future of the accounting profession.

 What is your career philosophy?

-Find what you love and be passionate and enthusiastic about it.
-Smile and try to give more than what you receive.
+Find what you love to do and show your passion and enthusiasm.
 Work hard.
+Smile and try to be a little bit kinder than necessary.
+Try to look at problems as opportunities.
 I love the quote by Thomas Jefferson –“I’m a great believer in luck, and I find the harder I work, the more luck I have.”

 Describe one person who has been an important mentor to you and how that person helped change your life.